Healthdirect Free Australian health advice you can count on.

 Are there side effects or complications of an MRI scan?

-If you needed sedation or medication during the scan, you might experience side effects or feel drowsy.
-The staff will tell you what you need to do, and whether or not you should drive.
+If you needed sedation or medicines during the scan, you might have side effects or feel drowsy.
+The staff will tell you what you need to do, and if you can drive.

 Complications may include: